Bolton Smith: Professional life

 Professionally, Bolton Smith practiced law with the firm Caldwell & Smith.
 He was a trustee for George Peabody College, a teachers college in Nashville, Tennessee.

 He was a mason; and a member of the Nashville Business Men's Club, the Tennessee Law and Order League, and the Episcopal church.

 Scouting

 On February 22, 1916, with Scout Executive Edward Everett, Smith led the effort as Council President to organize the Chickasaw Council of the Boy Scouts of America.
 On April 11, 1916, Smith purchased the land which would become Camp Kia Kima.

 Based on his work in Memphis, Smith was influential in the creation of the BSA's "National Committee on Inter-Racial Activities."
 This committee coordinated the creation of African American Scout troops.
 For this he was elected a national vice-president.
 For his contributions to Scouting, he was awarded the Silver Buffalo Award.

-Camp Bolton Smith operated by the Piedmont Area Council was name after Smith, in honor of his work to promote expanding Scouting in the African American community.
+Camp Bolton Smith operated by the Piedmont Area Council was named after Smith, in honor of his work to promote expanding Scouting in the African American community.